A simplicial category for higher correspondences: Higher correspondences and simplicial maps

 \subsection{A simplicial category for higher correspondences}

-\begin{definition} An $n$-correspondence of simplicial sets is a simplicial set $X$ equipped with a map $p: X \rightarrow \Delta^n$ \end{definition}
+\begin{definition} An $n$-correspondence of simplicial sets is a simplicial set $X$ equipped with a map $p: X \rightarrow \Delta^n$. \end{definition}

 As mentioned in the introduction, the structure map $p$ allows us to think of $X$ as a collage of simplicial sets.
 First, we can think of the fibers $X_i = p^{-1}(i)$ as the vertices of $X$.
-Then we can describe $X$ to be formed from the $X_i$'s by adding new simplices in the increasing direction.
-The only rule is that we cannot add simplices with all vertices inside one of the $X_i$'s.
+Then we can describe $X$ to be formed from the $X_i$'s by adding new simplices in the increasing direction (Figure \ref{2-corr}).
 This picture indicates that an $n$-correspondence itself should be regarded as some sort of $n$-simplex.
-For example we can easily define the $i$-th face of $X$ to be obtained by deleting the vertex $X_i$.
-More precisely, define $d_iX$ to be the fiber of the $i$-th face of $\Delta^n$ via the pullback square